Daima Beltrán

-Daima Mayelis Beltrán Guisado (born September 10, 1972) is a Cuban judoka.
+Daima Mayelis Beltrán Guisado (born 10 September 1972) is a Cuban judoka.
 At the 2000 Summer Olympics she won the silver medal in the women's Heavyweight (+78 kg) category.
 She repeated that feat four years later in Athens, Greece.

-She is currently training the Mexican Judo women's team at the CONADE facilities.
+Beltrán is currently training the Mexican Judo women's team at the CONADE facilities.
 Her most outstanding judokas to date have been Vanessa Zamboti and Edna Carrillo, who have participated in some editions of the Olympic Games.